Maiden High School

 Maiden High School is a public high school located in Maiden, North Carolina, United States.
 It is part of the Catawba County Schools district.

 Overview

 Maiden High School was founded in 1953.
 In 2006, Maiden High moved from its former older building (which is now Maiden Middle School), to a newly built campus, which houses its current location.
 The school contains an auditorium, auxiliary gym, main gym, auto shop, wood shop, and a culinary arts shop.
 The school consists of a main circle, with 7 halls branching out.
 Maiden High School operates on a four block schedule.
 Each block is an hour and thirty-five minutes long.

 Athletics

 Maiden is a part of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
-It is a member of the Western Foothills 4A/5A Conference.
-The school colors are blue and white, and its team name are the Blue Devils.
-Listed below are the different sport teams at Maiden:
+The school is a member of the Western Foothills 4A/5A Conference.
+Maiden's school colors are blue and white, and its team name is the Blue Devils.
+Sports at Maiden include: